Mohammad Bahmanbeigi

-Mohammad Bahmanbeigi (16 February 1920 – 1 May 2010), sometimes rendered Mohammad Bahman Beigi, was an activist of education for nomadic communities in Iran.
+Mohammad Bahmanbeigi (Persian: محمد بهمنبیگی) (16 February 1920 – 1 May 2010), sometimes rendered Mohammad Bahman Beigi, was an activist of education for nomadic communities in Iran.

 Early life

-Bahmanbeigi was born into the Iranian Qashqai tribe in the southern region of Fars.
+Bahmanbeigi was born into the Iranian Qashqai tribe in the southern Fars province.
 His family headed a small clan, so Bahmanbeigi was educated, attending university in Tehran.

-Working with the American program of Point Four
+Working with the American Point Four Program

-In October 28, 1954, Bahmanbeigi was chief of tribal education of the American program of Point Four in Shiraz, Iran.
+On 28 October 1954, Bahmanbeigi was chief of tribal education of the American Point Four Program in Shiraz, Iran.
 According to the confidential classified documents of the embassy of the United States in Tehran, Robert L. Funseth, American Vice Consul in Tabriz, reported to Bryant Buckingham American Consul in Isfahan:

-“While discussing informally and unofficially the general subject of the tribes with Mr. Bahmanbeigi, chief of tribal education program of Point Four in Shiraz, I learned that Khosro Khan had visited General Azizi on Sunday, October 24 (1954).
-According to Bahmanbeigi, Khosro Khan is presently living at Firuzabad.”
+"While discussing informally and unofficially the general subject of the tribes with Mr. Bahmanbeigi, chief of tribal education program of Point Four in Shiraz, I learned that Khosro Khan had visited General Azizi on Sunday, October 24 (1954).
+According to Bahmanbeigi, Khosro Khan is presently living at Firuzabad".

 In October 1954 Funseth introduced Bahmanbeigi as: director of the Point Four tribal education program.
 According to his report:

-“Background on Bahmanbeigi: about 40 years old.
+"Background on Bahmanbeigi: about 40 years old.
 Is a member of the Amaleh tribe.
 His father is in the mountains with his sub-tribe.
 Bahmanbeigi is a graduate of the University of Tehran Law School.
-He directs the Point Four tribal education program.”
+He directs the Point Four tribal education program".